patelmanishv/patelmanishv/README.md

 - 🔭 I’m currently working on:
-	- Training Data Science to undergraduates to enhance their career prospects
+	- Training Data Science to UnderGrads to enhance their career prospects
 	- Working on Electric Bus Routing Problem
 - :bulb: I'm interested in all things data: **CyberSecurity, Big Data, Cloud, Machine Learning and Data Science**
 - 💬 Talk to me about Philosophy  :brain:, anything that interests you.